Winnieshirow/sendy/README.md

 # Sendy Project
 ## Local SetUp
   1. Clone the project: git clone https://github.com/Winnieshirow/sendy.git
-  2. Set the Database Credentials in .env
+  2. Create a Database and Set the Database Credentials in .env
   3. Create the Migration: Go to the root of your application and type the following command:- php artisan migrate<br>
 4.Run php artisan serve<br>
 5.View on your localhost:8080